 Again, the High Priest’s robe was torn, representing the end of the Aaronic priesthood since a better one was needed and found in Jesus for securing everlasting salvation for fallen mankind.
-Similarly, the veil in the temple was torn upon Jesus’ death on the cross (Matthew 27:50,51), representing the suspension of God’s earthly temple system, which included the Mercy Seat, since a better one was needed to secure eternal redemption for fallen mankind.
-When the veil in the temple was torn, the earthly temple and the Mercy Seat located within was no longer the place of propitiation.
-That is, it was no longer the place for satisfying the righteous demands of God’s justice so that His mercy can be given.
-Instead, Jesus became the place of propitiation while on the Cross – Jesus became the Mercy Seat (Romans 3:25) that was housed within the mobile Temple or Tabernacle made without human hands.
+Similarly, the veil in the Temple was torn upon Jesus’ death on the cross (Matthew 27:50,51), representing the suspension of God’s earthly temple system, which included the Mercy Seat, since a better one was needed to secure eternal redemption for fallen mankind.
+When the veil in the Temple was torn, the earthly Temple and the Mercy Seat located within were no longer the place of propitiation.
+That is, it was no longer the place for satisfying the righteous demands of God’s justice so that His mercy could be given.
+Instead, Jesus became the place of propitiation while on the Cross – Jesus became the Mercy Seat (Romans 3:25) housed within the mobile Temple or Tabernacle made without human hands.
 That is the better Temple of His body (John 1:14;2:19,21.
 Mark.
 14:58.
 1 Corinthians 6:19.
 Colossians 2:9)

 Jesus paid it all,